NeuralEnsemble/cobrawap/pipeline/README.md

   * __`README`__ describes the stage's funtionality

 ![Folder Structure](../doc/images/folder_structure.png "Folder Structure")
 ***Figure: Folder Structure.*** *The pipeline structure is reflected in the organisation of the folders, here showing an excerpt of two stages and example blocks.
-Stages and blocks are folders and subfolders in the pipeline directory (middle row); the output of individual stages and block is stored the same hierachy (bottom row); the local configuration can act as an overlay to define config files and loading scripts (top row).*
+Stages and blocks are folders and subfolders in the pipeline directory (middle row); the output of individual stages and blocks is stored with the same hierachy of folders and subfolders (bottom row); the local configuration can act as an overlay to define config files and loading scripts (top row).*

 ## Configuration